Brunodkali/kingBee.js-Docs/README.md

 ## License

-The kingBee.js framework is free software *for use*.
+The kingBee.js library is free software *for use*.
 Copyright© 2023-present Bruno Duarte duartebruno581@gmail.com